Updated Winter 2020

 iii.
 Savvy Rest Wool Futon (Cotton Cover)

 Savvy Rest makes a futon style organic GOTS cotton covered organic wool mattress for $1800.

 Is Wool Chemical-Free?

-Certified organic wool is becoming common, this link explains what it means.
-If a company claims all-natural, pure or eco-wool, you will want to take a look at what they mean by that, it might be totally acceptable even if not certified.
+Certified organic wool is becoming more common, this link explains what that means.
+If a company claims all-natural, pure or eco-wool, you will want to take a look at what they mean by that, it might be totally acceptable, even if not certified.